-Semi-detached housing/dwelling means a building:

-- a. that contains two (2) side by side dwelling units on a parcel separated by a vertical fire wall; - b. that is designed for the purpose of providing two (2) dwelling units; and - c. that contains separate entrances at grade for each dwelling unit.
+Semi-detached housing/dwelling means a building that contains two side-by-side dwelling units on a parcel, separated by a vertical fire wall.
+It is designed to provide two dwelling units, each with separate entrances at grade.

 Semi-native grassland means remnant grassland containing native plant species within a matrix of non-native grasses, where a number of species indicative of native grassland are not present.